yschen195/yschen195.github.io/index.md

 <strong><span style="color:red">News(2023.07):</span></strong>
 Hi, I will join the Department of Electronic and Computer Engineering at National Taiwan University of Science and Technology as an assistant professor in August 2023. __<u>I am looking for motivated B.S., M.S., and Ph.D. students with interests in my research topic.
 My research topic focuses on novel computer science techniques, including emerging non-volatile memories, memory and storage systems, embedded systems, AIoT, AI, in-memory computing, and mobile device programming (Android).</u>__
-Please feel free to email me (billy195375@gmail.com) with your CV if you are interested in my research. :)
+<br>Please feel free to email me (billy195375@gmail.com) with your CV if you are interested in my research. :)

 --------------------------------------------------------------------